-Nuclear FOXE1 expression in the T close and N close zones were chosen as the outcome variables.
+Nuclear FOXE1 expression in the "T close" and "N close" zones were chosen as the outcome variables.

-As shown in Table 2, on univariate analysis of the T close zone, none of the parameters was significant, except MCM2 immunohistochemical expression in the distant zone of the tumor as mentioned above.
-Nuclear FOXE1 expression in the N close zone associated with only two parameters, the intratumoral lymphocytic infiltration and MCM2 immunohistochemical expression in the distant zone of the tumor.
+As shown in Table 2, on univariate analysis of the "T close" zone none of the parameters was significant except MCM2 immunohistochemical expression in the distant zone of the tumor as mentioned above.
+Nuclear FOXE1 expression in the "N close" zone associated with only two parameters, the intratumoral lymphocytic infiltration and MCM2 immunohistochemical expression in the distant zone of the tumor.

-The results of multivariate logistic regression analysis demonstrated that among all variables tested only two, the multifocality (p=0.032) and rs1867277 polymorphism in the FOXE1 5' UTR (p=0.037), significantly associated with nuclear FOXE1 expression in the T close zone; capsular invasion displayed marginal significance (p=0.051) as shown in Table 3.
-Both multifocality and variant genotype other than homozygous for the major allele (the dominant model of inheritance) were associated with higher FOXE1 expression.
-In contrast, the regression models for the N close zone performed poorly, and no variables significantly associating with nuclear FOXE1 expression in this zone could be identified.
+The results of multivariate logistic regression analysis demonstrated that among all variables tested only two, the multifocality (p = 0.032) and rs1867277 polymorphism in the FOXE1 5' UTR (p = 0.037), significantly associated with nuclear FOXE1 expression in the "T close" zone; capsular invasion displayed marginal significance (p = 0.051) as shown in Table 3.
+Both multifocality and variant genotype other than homozygous for the major allele (the dominant model of inheritance) associated with the higher FOXE1 expression.
+In contrast, the regression models for the "N close" zone performed poorly and no variables significantly associating with nuclear FOXE1 expression in this zone could be identified.
+DISCUSSION thyroid carcinoma (30, 31), nuclear β-catenin in colorectal cancer (32, 33), tumor-specific Creactive protein in renal cell carcinoma (34), MMP-2 and MMP-7 in colorectal adenocarcinoma (35) and VEGF-A in astrocytoma (36).
+Not only cancer epithelial cells but also stromal components, primarily the immune cells, may display distance-dependent distribution from tumor periphery to central areas.
+For example, lymphocytes and dendritic cells tend to infiltrate the periphery of PTC rather than the intratumoral region (37, 38).
+Tumor-associated macrophages are also localized predominantly in the peripheral areas of follicular variant of PTC (39).
+Our observation of the difference in FOXE1 expression between PTC periphery and tumor center is generally in line with the increased cellular activity at the tumor border.